-Let’s take a look at some of the reasons why WordPress makes an ideal platform to market your business on social media.
+Let’s take a look at some of the reasons why WordPress makes an ideal platform for marketing your business on social media.

-WordPress comes with built-in social features, like interactive commenting and discussions.
+WordPress comes with built-in social features, like commenting and discussions.
 A range of WordPress plugins can add additional social features to your site that let you reach a wider audience on social networks like Facebook, Twitter, LinkedIn, Pinterest and many others.

 BuddyPress

-BuddyPress is a free plugin for WordPress that lets you add a suite of social networking components to your website, such as:
+BuddyPress is a free WordPress plugin that lets you add a suite of social networking components to your website, such as:

-- Member Profiles
+- Profiles

 - Activity Streams